 A lack of authentic ethnic food is an all too common complaint from urbanites now living the country life.
 A decent taco or souvlaki suddenly becomes the holy grail worth traveling great distances.
 So it's no surprise that Nhi Mundy has attracted such an enthusiastic clientele at Bà & Me, a growing chain of Vietnamese restaurants in Callicoon, New York, and a newly opened café just across the border in Honesdale, Pennsylvania.

 Nhi Mundy dusted off her family’s best old recipes when she moved to upstate New York and opened Bà & Me.
 The lemongrass pork that tops her noodle bowl is a secret family recipe, but we think this flavorful variation is just as delicious.

-Images of scuzzy heart-shaped tubs may come to mind when thinking about the Poconos, but look past that clichéd reputation and you'll find Pennsylvania's best mountain retreat, replete with scenic winding roads, quaint towns, and refreshingly diverse dining options.
+Images of scuzzy heart-shaped tubs may come to mind when thinking about the Poconos, but look past that clichéd reputation and you'll find the best mountain retreat, replete with scenic winding roads, and diverse dining options.
 Honesdale, the epicenter of new-school eating in the mountains, has Ba & Me, which elevates Vietnamese fare.

 the new york times - T Magazine